APPLICATIONS FOR WAY DAVOS JAN’20 NOW OPEN

 We recognize that enjoyment together is key to bonding our classes into strong communities, so every morning of the WAY program is packed full with great activities which are designed to be inclusive even to participants unfamiliar with the practice of harder to learn winter sports (skiing, snowboarding) – while giving all a chance to kickstart or improve those skills.

 Depending on weather conditions, the group will learn about igloos and build a snowbank shelter, better understand avalanches, go for snowshoe treks and practice easier to learn winter sports such as “forest skating” and cross-country skiing – all those activities and more took place during the inaugural edition last January.

 In case of poor weather, participants will remain mostly indoors visiting many attractions such as local museums and unique research institutions.
 Riding a “snowcat” piste groomer and eating fondue outdoors are possible too!

 The WAY to LEARN

 With an open mind fostered by all the unique outdoors activities, participants are then well positioned to learn about topics relevant to their interests.
-We have preliminarily selected four major areas of focus for the next Davos edition, for reference last January they were:
+We will soon announce the four major areas of focus for the next Davos edition, for reference last January they were:

 - Future of Work – including Artificial Intelligence, Robotics, Blockchain and more